This document describes how to create and use a paper wallet with the Solana CLI tools.

 To verify you control the private key of a paper wallet address, use

-<PUBKEY> is replaced with the wallet address and they keyword
+<PUBKEY> is replaced with the wallet address and the keyword

-reasons, your seed phrase will not be displayed as you type.
-After entering your
+phrase will not be displayed as you type.
+After entering your seed phrase, the

-seed phrase, the command will output "Success" if the given public key matches the
+command will output "Success" if the given public key matches the keypair

 Checking Account Balance